KeepFloyding/keepfloyding.github.io/_posts/2019-12-06-data-explor-TEP-2.md

 ![Alt Text](https://keepfloyding.github.io/images/TEP_reaction_scheme.png)

 A number of flowrates of the TEP are measured such as the feeds and exits of the main process units.
-These flowrates can be controlled by the operator by adjusting different valves, which happen to be the 11 manipulated variables in the dataset.
+These flowrates can sometimes be controlled by the operator by adjusting different valves.
 Lastly, there is one miscellaneous tag in the dataset which corresponds to the work done by the compressor.

-# Exploring TEP variables
+# Exploring the data

 Now finally to the fun part!
 Let's take a variable, in this case it will be the reactor pressure, and see how it changes over time for simulationRun 1.
 As we can see in the image below, it seems that the pressure oscillates in a Gaussian fashion around a mean value.